Kitchener Memorial Auditorium Complex: Centennial Stadium

 Centennial Stadium was a football/soccer stadium next to The Aud.
 The stadium seated 3,200 spectators and was the largest stadium in Kitchener.

 The stadium was additionally noteworthy for its location with easy highway access from Waterloo, Guelph, and Cambridge and its track and field facilities.

 In the spring of 2011, the grandstand at Centennial Stadium was deemed unsafe and ultimately condemned.
 On June 12, 2012, Kitchener City Council voted 6-4 to demolish the grandstand, it has since been torn down.
 Jacob Hespeler Secondary school has recently added an artificial turf field as well as an improved track surface, in order to fill the gap that was left after Centennial was demolished.

-Jack Couch Park

-Jack Couch Park is a 1,400-seat baseball park in Kitchener, Ontario that hosts the Kitchener Panthers of the Intercounty Baseball League.